ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

        completed.await();
    }

-   // This method is invoked when OnNext signals arrive and returns whether more elements are desired or not (is intended to override). protected boolean whenNext(T item) {
+   // This method is invoked when OnNext signals arrive and returns whether more elements are desired or not. protected boolean whenNext(T item) {
        return true;
    }

-   // This method is invoked when an OnError signal arrives (is intended to override). protected void whenError(Throwable t) {
+   // This method is invoked when an OnError signal arrives. protected void whenError(Throwable t) {
    }

-   // This method is invoked when an OnComplete signal arrives (is intended to override). protected void whenComplete() {
+   // This method is invoked when an OnComplete signal arrives. protected void whenComplete() {
        completed.countDown();
    }